-Business ecosystem has become increasingly complex due to the rising number of business-related investigations.
-The need for transparency and accountabilityis imperative and the demand for forensic accounting is greater than ever.
-Nevertheless, the field is still in its nascent stage in India, which makes it a coveted career option for chartered accountants (CAs).
+The business ecosystem has become increasingly complex due to the rising number of fraud-related investigations.
+The need for transparency and accountability is imperative, and the demand for forensic accounting is more significant than ever.
+Nevertheless, India's field is still nascent, making it a coveted career option for chartered accountants (CAs).

-Forensic accounting is the assistance of finance professionals to settle disputes concerning allegations, fraudulence, suspicion of fraud and misconduct in business.
+Forensic accounting is the assistance of finance professionals to settle disputes across concerns.
+These concerns can be allegations, fraudulence, suspicion of fraud and misconduct in business.

-The two major aspects within forensic accounting practices are:
+The 2 major aspects within forensic accounting practices are:

-1. Litigation support services.
-A forensic accounting expert measures the damages experienced by the parties implicated in legal disputes and can aid in settling conflicts, even before it reaches the courtroom.
-In the event that a conflict reaches the courtroom, the forensic accounting professional could give evidence as an expert witness.
+- Litigation support services: A forensic accounting expert measures the damages experienced by the parties implicated in legal disputes and can aid in settling conflicts, even before it reaches the courtroom.
+If a conflict reaches the courtroom, the forensic accounting professional could give evidence as an expert witness.

-2. Investigative/ fact-finding services.
-A forensic accountant must determine whether illegal matters such as employee felony, securities embezzlement (including tampering and distortion of financial accounts), identity theft and insurance racket have taken place.
+- Investigative/ fact-finding services: A forensic accountant must determine whether illegal matters such as employee felony, securities embezzlement (including tampering and distortion of financial accounts), identity theft, and insurance racket have taken place.

 The scope of forensic accounting is to:

-3. Perform audit type processes on a routine schedule in order to reduce transaction processing risks.
+- Perform audit-like processes on a routine schedule to reduce transaction processing risks.

-Although the focus is fundamentally on accounting concerns, the function of a forensic accountant may also cover a more generic investigation including collection of evidence.
+Although the focus is fundamentally on accounting concerns, the function of a forensic accountant may also cover a more generic investigation, including the collection of evidence.

 Almost every accounting firm in the country today has forensic accounting sections.
-Within these sections, there may be sub-differentiations; for instance, some forensic accounting experts may specialise in insurance applications, personal injury declarations, fraudulence, construction or royalty audits.
+There may be sub-differentiations within these sections.
+For instance, some forensic accounting experts may specialise in certain areas.
+These areas can be insurance applications, personal injury declarations, fraudulence, construction, or royalty audits.

-Forensic accountants may also offer their services in retrieving profits from crime and in relation to appropriation proceedings relevant to definite or assumed proceeds of crime or dubious transfer of funds.
+Forensic accountants may also offer their services in retrieving profits from crime and in relation to appropriation proceedings.
+The proceedings that are relevant to definite or assumed proceeds of crime or dubious transfer of funds.
 Unique only to India, there is a specific species of forensic accountants known as Certified Forensic Accounting Professionals.

-Given the nature and types of fraud in India, the Reserve Bank of India (RBI) has compulsorily made forensic accounting audit mandatory for all banks within the country.
-The establishment of Serious Fraud Investigation Office (SFIO) in India has become the turning point for forensic accountants in the country.
+Given the rise in fraud cases, the Reserve Bank of India (RBI) has compulsorily made forensic accounting audits mandatory for all banks.
+The establishment of the Serious Fraud Investigation Office (SFIO) in India has become the turning point for forensic accountants.
 The indications of the growing demand for the field are:

 - The growing list of online criminal offences